Shrey3satdeve/Shreyash_AIH_2025_Screening.ipynb/README.md

 NO	0.668
 NO2	0.648
 NH3	0.586
-Key Insight
+🔍 Key Insight

-PM10 is the pollutant most strongly correlated with PM2.5 in Delhi, suggesting strong co-emission sources and shared atmospheric behaviors.
+PM10 is the strongest predictor of PM2.5

-A bar chart was created for dashboard integration visualizing these correlations.
+Both pollutants share common emission sources.

-4. Summary
+📝 10.
+Summary

 This project successfully:

-Loaded and cleaned Indian air quality data
+✔ Loaded and cleaned Indian air-quality data

-Prepared a time-series feature set with lags
+✔ Generated lag features for time-series prediction

-Built a RandomForest model to predict next-day PM2.5
+✔ Built a RandomForest model predicting next-day PM2.5 ✔ Achieved strong metrics (R² = 0.768)

-Achieved solid evaluation performance

-Identified PM10 as the key co-pollutant
+✔ Identified PM10 as the strongest co-pollutant

-Produced a prediction for the next day (July 1, 2020)

-The dataset and model pipeline are fully prepared for integration into an air quality forecasting dashboard.
+✔ Forecasted PM2.5 for 2020-07-01: 45.131
+✔ Prepared visualizations for dashboard integration